Rape Prevention Education Grants

 The societal costs of sexual violence are incredibly high including medical and mental health care, law enforcement response, and lost productivity.
 Annual victim costs for rape are estimated at $127 billion making rape the most costly of all crimes.

-According to the National Intimate Partner and Sexual Violence Survey:
+According to the National Intimate Partner and Sexual Violence Survey (CDC, 2011):

-• Nearly 1 in 5 women have been the victim of rape or attempted rape and nearly 1 in 2 women have experienced some form of sexual violence.
+• Nearly 1 in 5 women have been the victim of rape or attempted rape.

 • Most female victims of completed rape (79.6%) experienced their first rape before the age of 25; 42.2% experienced their first completed rape before the age of 18 years.